JeetDSharma/JeetDSharma/README.md

 ✍️ &nbsp;In my free time, I pursue Logo Designing and Blog Writing as hobbies/side hustles.\
 -->
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at jeetsharma2112@gmail.com!
-I'll try to respond as soon as I can.
+✉️ &nbsp;You can shoot me an email at jeetsharma2112@gmail.com!.
 <!--
 📄 &nbsp;Please have a look at my [Résumé](https://onedrive.live.com/?authkey=%21AKntgUe4LOwU4xA&id=2C11D5C642133C04%213605&cid=2C11D5C642133C04&parId=root&parQt=sharedby&o=OneUp) for more details about me.
 I'm open to feedback and suggestions!
 -->